hmrc/mdtp-dog-team-apprentice/tasks/dom-manipulation.md

 1. Change the active tab based on the footer link that the user presses.
 2. Fetching data from the server and displaying a list of podcasts on initial page load.
+3. A spinner should be displayed only while data is being fetched.
-3. On button click, the data should be refreshed from the server.
+4. On button click, the data should be refreshed from the server.
-4. On clicking a podcast item, the player panel should be populated with the content of that podcast.
+5. On clicking a podcast item, the player panel should be populated with the content of that podcast.
-5. On clicking a podcast item, the view should swap automatically to the player panel.
+6. On clicking a podcast item, the view should swap automatically to the player panel.

 Use [this Codepen template](https://codepen.io/jhackett1/pen/eVeQPG) to complete this task.